 RANDY BLAIR – PRESIDENT, B.C.
 LOWER MAINLAND & VANCOUVER ISLAND

-Randy Blair became President of the Lower Mainland Division of Black Press Group Ltd., in June of 2006.
+since June of 2006.
 He added responsibility for Vancouver Island operations in October of 2013.

 He has more than 35 years experience in newspaper publishing and printing and has played a significant leadership role within Black Press, serving as Vice-President, Lower Mainland Division and publisher of the Abbotsford News, Mission Record, Hope Standard and Chilliwack Progress.

 Randy has served on the boards of the Abbotsford Community Foundation, The British Columbia Yukon Community Newspaper Association, The Abbotsford Hospice Society, 2004 B.C.
 Summer Games, the British Columbia Technology Education and Careers Council and The Abbotsford Chamber of Commerce.
 He was also a founding member of the Abbotsford Executive Association.
+Randy has also assumed a director’s role on the board of Black Press.

 ERIC LAWSON – GROUP PUBLISHER, WEST KOOTENAYS / THE BOUNDARY